Costa Rica: The Ultimate Trip Bucket List

 Beaches & Whale Watching

-Kick back, relax, and feel the sunshine on Costa Rica's rocky coastline.
+Kick back, relax, and feel the sunshine on the rocky coastline of Costa Rica.
 Flanked by the Pacific Ocean and Caribbean Sea, the country has some great areas for snorkeling, surfing, scuba diving, and swimming.
-The southern Pacific coast is a prime destination to see migrating Humpback whales!
+The southern Pacific Coast is a prime destination to see migrating Humpback Whales!

 Tamarindo